tomneutens/q_learning_pong/README.md

 # Q-learning Pong game

-This is a simple Pong game JavaScript.
+This is a simple Pong game written in JavaScript.
 The player on the left (the rl agent) is trained using Q-learning by playing against an optimal opponent.
 The user can adjust the learning rate ($\alpha$), the discount factor ($\gamma$), the exploration rate ($\epsilon$), the number of episodes en the number of steps in each episode.
 After training the rl agent, you can play the agent yourself.

 ## Q-learning